11 Fun Things to Do in Concord NH

 Have a drink at the Concord Craft Brewing Company

-flight of 5 beers on a table
+Flight of 5 beers on a table

 The best place to grab a drink in Concord New Hampshire is the Concord Craft Brewing Company!
 The brewery features a great selection of craft beers to choose from to whet your whistle during your stop.